Cbabi Bayoc poses in his art studio, which is part of St. Louis' black culture.

 Located in the southwest plaza of CITYPARK, Pillars of the Valley is a permanent public art exhibit that recognizes and honors the Mill Creek Valley neighborhood.

-Located in the southwest plaza of CITYPARK, where St. Louis CITY SC plays, Pillars of the Valley is a permanent public art exhibit that recognizes and honors the 20,000 predominantly Black residents of the once-thriving Mill Creek Valley neighborhood who were displaced in the name of urban renewal in the 1950s.
+Located in the southwest plaza of Energizer Park, where St. Louis CITY SC plays, Pillars of the Valley is a permanent public art exhibit that recognizes and honors the 20,000 predominantly Black residents of the once-thriving Mill Creek Valley neighborhood who were displaced in the name of urban renewal in the 1950s.
 Of the 5,000 homes, schools, churches and businesses in the neighborhood, the Harris-Stowe State University campus is the only surviving building.
 The powerful work – the vision of nationally acclaimed post-disciplinary artist and East St. Louis native Damon Davis – aims to build connections and drive discussions around a more inclusive future for all.
 The tribute also includes landscaping matching the plot lines of the buildings that once stood in the same spot and plaques displaying the addresses of the former homes.
 Pillars of the Valley is part of a larger installation along a planned one-mile stretch of the Brickline Greenway.

 The St. Louis Wall of Fame pays homage to some of St. Louis’ greatest Black actors, athletes, musicians and writers.